woocommerce/projects/readme.txt

 = 1.2.0 =
 * 2014-03-27
-* New - Replaced .less files with .scss
+* New - Replaced .less files with .scss.
+* New - Integrated with WooCommerce.
+* New - Added config.codekit.
 * Tweak - Added css for multi column layouts when using the shortcode to display projects.
 * Tweak - Various new input types can now be easily added using projects_custom_fields filter.
 (Props @helgatheviking).